-SHEEP & GOATS, NORTH WALES: Sam farms 160 acres (65 hectares) on the banks of the River Elwy in the Vale of Clwyd.
-She started the business in 2016 and has built the farm up from scratch on land that her husband, Alex, inherited from his family.
+SHEEP & GOATS, NORTH WALES: Sam farms sheep and goats on 160 acres (64 hectares) on the banks of the River Elwy in Wales’ Vale of Clwyd.
+After starting the business in 2016, she built the farm up from scratch on land that her husband, Alex, inherited from his family.

-Sam’s husband, Alex, is a full-time maths teacher so the day to day running of the farm is all down to Sam.
-A farm worker’s daughter from near Brighton, agriculture is definitely in the blood, but North Wales is very different to Sussex.
-It has been a steep but exciting learning curve.
+Sam's husband, Alex, is a full-time maths teacher so the day to day running of the farm is all down to her.
+A farm worker's daughter from near Brighton, agriculture is definitely in her blood, but North Wales is very different to Sussex.
+It has been a steep but fulfilling learning curve.

 They moved back to the UK together in 2014 and only then did Sam discover that Alex had inherited a farm in North Wales from an aunt.

-She says: “We went to see the place, Alex thinking that I would want to settle in Sussex near to my family.
-But a plan began to formulate between us almost instantly to create our home there.
+She says: "We went to see the place, Alex thinking that I would want to settle in Sussex near to my family.
+But almost instantly we found ourselves formulating a plan to create our home there.
 The house was being tenanted separately to the land and the buildings were in a state of neglect.
-It took over two years to patch up and repair all the old stone and slate buildings, but at least we could then happily house a limited number of small livestock over winter.”
+It took over two years to patch up and repair all the old stone and slate buildings, but at least we could then happily house a limited number of small livestock over winter."

 To help with cash flow while repairs were needed, Sam worked as a contract shepherdess on a few different beef and sheep farms and as a relief milker on a local dairy farm.

-Sam sadly lost her dad, David, to cancer in 2014 when she was only a month into her first farming job – but not before he’d been able to share some advice which kept her smiling through the next five years of relief milking.
-He had proudly glimpsed his daughter embarking on a new journey and following in his farming footsteps.
+Sam sadly lost her dad, David, to cancer in 2014 when she was only a month into her first farming job – but not before he'd been able to share some advice which kept her smiling through the next five years of relief milking.
+He had been surprised but proud to see his daughter embarking on a new journey that followed in his farming footsteps.